richardvenneman/appsignal-docs/source/tweaks-in-your-code/filter-parameter-logging.html.md

 ## [Allowing specific keys - Whitelisting](#whitelisting)

-If you use a lambda instead of a list of keys you get a lot of flexiblity.
+If you use a lambda instead of a list of keys you get a lot of flexibility.
 In the following example we use a lambda to setup a whitelist instead of a blacklist.

 ```ruby